servedsmart/servedsmart.com/content/terms/privacy-policy/index.en.md

 **Effective Date: 28 April 2025, 10:00:00 UTC**

-## Introduction & Organizational Info
+## Introduction and Organizational Information

 We, at REPLACE_ME_COMPANY_NAME, are dedicated to serving our customers and contacts to the best of our abilities.
 Part of our commitment involves the responsible management of personal information collected through our website servedsmart.com, and any related interactions.